 - Back up your data and frequently test your backups.
 If you’ve made an external backup of your files, you should still have access to your data if cybercriminals try to steal and hold it hostage.
 But what about the speed of your recovery?
 Regularly testing your backups—which too many organizations don’t do—can help ensure backups are actually recoverable and how quickly they can be restored.
-Read this post for a closer look.
+Learn about staged recovery environments and how they can help.

 - Adopt tiered security architectures.
 Talk with your CISO about the value of tiered security architectures and “data bunkers,” which can help retain large amounts of data and make it available immediately.
 Tiered backup architectures use different logical and geographic locations to meet a wide range of backup and recovery needs, thereby improving the accessibility and speed of data recovery.

 - Create immutable data snapshots.
 Ransomware attackers are more often going after your backups to really put you in a bind.
 Pure’s multifactor-authenticated, immutable SafeMode™ snapshots can’t be edited or deleted even if admin credentials are compromised—effectively giving ransomware attackers no backups to ransom.